jvde-github/AIS-catcher-docs/docs/managed/dashboard.md

 <!-- TODO: confirm what the System menu contains (log, password, remote access, backup?) and adjust the description -->

-Every underlying setting is documented in detail in the [Configuration Reference](../configuration/overview.md).
+Every underlying setting is documented in detail in the [Settings reference](../configuration/overview.md).

 ## Starting Managed Mode Yourself